Are bad breath and canker sores on the tongue related?

 Canker sores on your tongue, cheeks or gums occur when irritated tissue gets infected.
 These spots tend to be white with red edges, and, as you've found out, they can really hurt!
 Interestingly, women are more likely to get them than men, according to the National Institutes of Health.

-To clear up canker sores on the tongue, trying using an oxygenating specialty mouthrinse, which will kill microbes and soothe your tongue.
+To clear up canker sores on the tongue, trying using an oxygenating specialty mouthrinse, which will attack bad breath producing microbes and soothe your tongue.
 Be sure to buy a brand that is alcohol-free, since an alcohol-based mouthwash can dry out your palate and be excruciating to use!

 With regular use of such a product, you can gradually clear up these little ulcers in your mouth, all while minimizing that bad breath of yours.
 To speed the process, you might consider also purchasing a specialty tongue scraper and an oral care probiotics kit, which can cleanse away the bacteria on your tongue and keep them from returning.